 - Inform your doctor and pharmacist about any additional prescription drugs, over-the-counter remedies, and vitamins you are now taking or intend to use.

 - Inform your doctor about any dietary supplements and herbal remedies you are using, especially if they contain tryptophan or St. John’s wort.

 - Additionally, let your doctor know if you are receiving electroshock therapy or have low potassium, magnesium, or sodium levels in your blood.

 - Inform your doctor if you are expecting, especially if you are in the last few months of your pregnancy or if you are nursing a baby.
 Call your doctor right away if you get pregnant while taking fluoxetine.
 If fluoxetine is taken throughout the final months of pregnancy, it may have negative effects on the baby after birth.

-Along with its needed effects, the side effects of Prozac are highly considered when prescribing it to patients.
+Prozac is a highly effective medication in the treatment of anxiety and depression, however the side effects of Prozac must be considered when prescribing it to patients.
 Even though not all of these side effects are likely to occur, if they do, medical treatment may be required.
 If you have any of the mentioned side effects, consult with your prescriber right away.
 For online consultation with certified doctors contact us at MEDvidi.com.